-Marijuana DUI and Field Sobriety Tests
+DUI of Marijuana and Field Sobriety Tests

 If you are pulled over or stopped at a DUI checkpoint on suspicion of driving under the influence in Fresno the officer will typically perform several field sobriety tests as well as a breathalyzer and/or blood test.
 While the breathalyzer can be used to determine whether or not you have been drinking, it cannot determine if you have been smoking marijuana.
-Blood tests would be used to determine if any trace of drug is in your system.
+Blood tests would be used to determine if any trace of the drug is in your system.
 Medical marijuana users who face marijuana DUI may face legal issues due to the fact that THC, found in marijuana, stays in the body for longer periods of time.
-In fact, the life span of THC ranges depending on a variety of issues, including:
+In fact, the lifespan of THC ranges depending on a variety of issues, including:

 - The amount of marijuana consumed

 - Personal tolerance to marijuana

 These factors make it much more difficult to prove that you were under the influence of marijuana at the time you were driving.

 Proving Marijuana DUI